Certifications & Building Codes

 Building Codes

-Berner has AMCA certified air curtains to meet ASHRAE Standard 90.1-2019 and the IECC Building Code!
+Berner has AMCA certified air curtains to meet the Vestibule Exception in ASHRAE Standard 90.1-2019 and the IECC Building Code!

 Most of our ambient air curtains have AMCA Certification; you can find more information for each air curtain in the product pages.

-We also have heated versions of several of our air curtain series AMCA certified to meet this vestibule exception.
+Main entrances – we also have the heated versions of our Architectural Collection AMCA certified to meet this vestibule exception.
 For electric heat, hot water, or steam heat options, as well as ambient, see these models:

 To make it easy to know if a model is viable for energy code vestibule exceptions, look for the AMCA seal on Berner Architectural and Commercial Air Curtain data sheets.